jediknight813/Vox-Automata/README.md

 - Keeps track of words generated and typed.
 - You can undo sent messages or just restart a chat from the beginning.
 - If a character or scenario isn't to your liking you can edit it.
+- it also works on mobile devices and tablets.